Rokt33r/reduxlet/readme.md

 # Reduxlet

-A small container component with an isolated Redux store
+A small container component with an isolated Redux store.

 ## Intro